IgniteUI/igniteui-docfx/en/components/accordion.md

 ---
 title: Angular Accordion Component – Fully-featured collapsible panels - Infragistics
 _description: Angular Accordion is used to build vertical expandable panels in accordion menu.
 Check how to do it with Ignite UI for Angular accordion component.
-_keywords: angular accordion, angular accordion component, angular accordion example, ignite ui for angular, UI controls, infragistics
+_keywords: angular accordion, angular accordion component, angular accordion example, ignite ui for angular, angular UI components, infragistics
 ---

 # Angular Accordion Component Overview